cdl-geneseo/geneseo-dictionary/D/Dane-Cook.md

 # Dane Cook

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dane Cook

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Dane Cook (NN): a very popular comedian.
 Definition of approximately 86% of those surveyed.
 (F06) (new word) Unknown by approximately 14% of those surveyed.
 (F06) Simmington